From bloodhouse to gentrified watering hole

-The 47-year-old publican with his wife, Rebecca – who he had wed in 1880 – previously ran the Royal Albert Hotel on Ivy Road, Darlington from 1894, before – with their five children – moving into the two storey brick pub in July 1898.
+The 47-year-old publican with his wife, Bridget, who he had married in 1880, had previously ran the Royal Albert Hotel on Ivy Road, Darlington from 1894, before – with their five children – moving into the two storey brick pub in July 1898.

 Not surprisingly the surrounding residents, who had fought a long battle to prevent a pub opening in their neighbourhood, were not too pleased with its opening, and an appeal was lodged against Roche’s license in October 1898.